m-deepankar-singh/cultus-platform/docs/prd.md

 *   **Platform Staff**: Internal team members who manage relationships with university clients, onboard new clients, assign pre-defined products to clients, and manage student enrollment/access for specific universities (understanding all students inherit access).
 *   **Platform Viewer**: Internal or external stakeholders who require read-only access to view aggregated student progress data across all clients for reporting or oversight purposes.
 *   **Client Staff**: University administrators or faculty who need read-only access to monitor the progress and performance data *only* for students associated with their specific university.
 Receives notifications about updates to assigned Products/Modules.
 *   **Student**: End-users (university students) who log into the main application to access and complete the courses and assessments within assigned Products, viewing them in a hierarchical dashboard.
+Students can also access the "Job Readiness" product to engage with AI-powered learning tools aimed at career preparation.

 ### 3.3 Role-based access
 *   **Admin**: Full CRUD (Create, Read, Update, Delete) access within the Admin Panel.
 Can manage clients, products, modules (including managing course and assessment question banks), all user types (Staff, Viewer, Client Staff, Students), assign roles, configure assessment time limits/scoring, and view all progress data.
-Only role that can create Products and add Modules to them.
+Only role that can create Products and add Modules to them. **This includes full configuration capabilities for the "Job Readiness" product, its AI features (AI quizzes, AI projects, AI video submissions), expert sessions, the 5-star system, difficulty tiers, background-specific project definitions, and the optional Promotion Exam feature.**
 *   **Staff**: Access within the Admin Panel.
-Can manage assigned clients, assign existing products to clients (updates are immediate), manage student access for those clients (enroll/unenroll - access is client-wide), and view progress data for their assigned clients.
-Cannot create products or modules or manage question banks.
+Can manage assigned clients, assign existing products (including "Job Readiness" if configured by Admin) to clients (updates are immediate), manage student access for those clients (enroll/unenroll - access is client-wide), and view progress data for their assigned clients.
+Cannot create products or modules or manage question banks or configure the AI components of the "Job Readiness" product.
 *   **Viewer**: Read-only access within the Admin Panel.
 Can view aggregated student progress reports and dashboards across all clients.
 Cannot modify any data or settings.
 *   **Client Staff**: Read-only access within the Admin Panel, restricted to viewing student progress data *only* for their affiliated university/client.
 Cannot modify data or view data from other clients.
 Receives notifications on product/module updates.
 *   **Student**: Access only to the Main App.
-Can view assigned Products and nested Modules, interact with module content (watch videos, take quizzes/assessments with potential time limits), and view their own progress (course progress tracked by percentage, assessment by completion/score).
-No access to the Admin Panel.
+Can view assigned Products and nested Modules, interact with module content (watch videos, take quizzes/assessments with potential time limits), and view their own progress (course progress tracked by percentage, assessment by completion/score). **Students can also access the "Job Readiness" product through a dedicated tab, engage with its unique AI-driven components (AI quizzes, AI real-world projects, AI simulated interviews), and track their 5-star progress.** No access to the Admin Panel.

 ## 4. Functional requirements
 *   **Admin Panel: User Management** (Priority: High)